servirtium/servirtium-java/README.md

 ## Design goal

-Is to store conversations in Markdown, co-located with the tests that would be using SvHttp to isolate themselves from potentially flaky and unquestionably slow remote service.
+Is to store conversations in Markdown, co-located with the tests that would be using Servirtium to isolate themselves from potentially flaky and unquestionably slow remote service.

 And this is just for Java teams.
 Use [Mountebank](http://mbtest.org) for a more versatile SV